HISTORY

 The club decided and actually launched its official club Website on 18th July 2006 and is committed to bringing thorough up-to-date information to interested parties globally 24hr a day 365 days a year.

-At the begining the season 2007/2008 the club replaced long serving manager Tony Williams who decided to have a break from local football with ex profesional footballer Steve Waters assisted by Gary Harris and managed to guide the club in his first season to one of its finest hours when capturing the prestigious F.A.W.
+At the begining the season 2007/2008 the club replaced long serving manager Tony Williams who decided to have a break from local football with ex profesional footballer Steve Waters managing to guide the club in his first season to one of its finest hours when capturing the prestigious F.A.W.
 Welsh Trophy in April of 2008 at Cefn Druids FC's Plaskynaston Ground.
+Walters added another trophy in his second season when capturing the Welsh National Premier division Cup for the first time in the clubs history with a convincing 4-1 against Llangollen Town at Cefn Druids Plaskynaston Ground.

 GORAU CHWARAE / CYD CHWARAE